FYP-Digital-Assets/Digital-Assets-Backend/README.md

  - start ganache ethereum workspace
  - run contractDeployement using `node contractDeployement.js` command
  - open terminal in project directory and run `npm i` command, to make sure all dependencies are installed
- - now run `npm start` command, to start backend
+ - now run `mongodbUri=<Connection URI of MongoDB> npm start` command with your mongodb connection uri, to start backend
+ - now you should move to frontend directory and start it, You will find instructions to run frontend in README file of frontend repository!
 # Description of APIs
 UserInfo
 goal: get information of user such as profile, name and bio